Planning With A Terminal Illness

 Plan for pets.
 Make sure arrangements are made for care and placement.

 Plan your estate.
 Durable and health care powers of attorney should be executed as well as a will or trust to distribute assets after death.

 Identify assets.
 Review the title of each asset and beneficiary designations to make sure they are consistent with any will or trust.

 Identify income.
 Sources of income must be known to make sure proper notice of death is provided and any survivor benefits are claimed.

 Identify insurance.
 Life, home, auto or health insurance should be disclosed and any premiums timely paid.

 Locate tax returns.
-Prior tax returns can help make sure assets aren't being overlooked.
-Also, they can be helpful for the filing of the final tax returns.
+Prior tax returns can help determine what willl need to be filed after death.
+It is also helpful to make sure assets aren't being overlooked.

 Health care coverage.
 Make sure the health care insurer is known and whether any dependent coverage may be impacted by death.